-- Allows the system and peripheral devices to be placed within the room so that power cords and communications cables will reach their respective power receptacles, telephone jacks, and other connection points. - Provides communications cable connectors or patch panels as needed. - Provides two electrically separate grounded AC wall outlets, within reach of the power cords from the system or PDUs, and if used, UPS units.
+- Allows the system and peripheral devices to be placed within the room so that power cords and communications cables will reach their respective power receptacles, telephone jacks, and other connection points. - Provides communications cable connectors or patch panels as needed. - Provides two electrically separate grounded AC wall outlets, within reach of the power cords from the system or PDUs, and, if used, UPS units.
 Detachable power cords are 12 ft.
 (3.65m).
-If the power cord must be hard-wired, consult an electrician to plan the length of the power cord.
+If the power cord must be hard-wired, consult an electrician to plan the length of the power cord. - Provides grounded AC wall outlets for external components that do not connect to a PDU. - Provides cutouts in the floor for routing cables, if the site has an elevated floor. - Contains space for future expansion.